 A valid L T A protection does not allow members to take a P C L S of more than 25 per cent of the capital value of the benefits they are crystallising.

-Primary Protection, Enhanced Protection, Fixed Protection 2012, Fixed Protection 2014 and Individual Protection 2014 are closed for new applications.
-Fixed Protection 2016 and Individual Protection 2016 remain open for new applications until 5 April 2025.
+Primary Protection, Enhanced Protection, Fixed Protection 2012, Fixed Protection 2014, Individual Protection 2014, Fixed Protection 2016 and Individual Protection 2016 are closed for new applications.
+However, if a member has benefits in a public service pension scheme affected by the McCloud remedy, they can still apply to HMRC for Fixed or Individual Protection 2016.
+The deadline for applying is 5 April 2027.

 Members who plan to rely on their L T A protections at an R B C E are responsible for providing you with their H M R C protection number.
 As best practice, you should check if a member at risk of exceeding the L S A and / or L S D B A, has any L T A protections.
 You must validate the member’s L T A protection by either obtaining a copy of the protection certificate or by using the scheme administrator lookup service before adjusting the L S A and L S D B A.